 B. Screening for Embargoed Countries

-If screening results using Visual Compliance identifies embargoes, sanctions, other alerts, the ECO must be contacted in order to conduct an export analysis and seek the appropriate US government authorization.
+If screening results using Amber Road identifies embargoes, sanctions, other alerts, the ECO must be contacted in order to conduct an export analysis and seek the appropriate US government authorization.

 C. Screening for Prohibited Individuals or Entities